pulumi/terraform-provider-fastly/docs/resources/service_compute.md

 Optional:

 - **source_code_hash** (String) Used to trigger updates.
 Must be set to a SHA512 hash of the package file specified with the filename.
-The usual way to set this is filesha512("package.tar.gz") (Terraform 0.11.12 and later) or filesha512(file("package.tar.gz")) (Terraform 0.11.11 and earlier), where "package.tar.gz" is the local filename of the Wasm deployment package

 <a id="nestedblock--bigquerylogging"></a>